-The Authority Health Internal Medicine Residency program is a three- year AOA accredited program that will provide diverse opportunities for training.
-Internal medicine residents have the opportunity to rotate through a variety of sites receiving training and developing skills in both inpatient and ambulatory settings.
+The Authority Health Internal Medicine Residency Program is a three- year AOA/ACGME dually accredited program that provides diverse opportunities for training.
+Internal Medicine residents have the opportunity to rotate through a variety of sites receiving training and developing skills in both inpatient and ambulatory settings.
 The Authority Health Internal Medicine program offers a primary care track, providing special emphasis in the practice of ambulatory medicine in addition to hospital based experiences in general medicine, medical subspecialties, and critical care.

 The program emphasizes ambulatory continuity medicine with 30 percent of the resident’s total time spent in the ambulatory continuity clinic.
 Throughout the residency, an increasing amount of time is spent in ambulatory (non-hospital) rotations.
 This program is designed for resident graduates to be well prepared to enter a primary care office-based practice, or a hospital based environment as an internist or hospitalist.
 Trainees who begin this program with the Internal Medicine Track Internship will complete their training program in three (3) years.
 Residents who complete another internship before beginning the program must complete three years of residency training in addition to the internship, unless some advanced standing status is approved by the American College of Osteopathic Internists.